86% of S&P 500 Index® Companies Publish Sustainability / Responsibility Reports

 In 2016, 82% signaled a steady embrace by large-cap companies of sustainability reporting;

-And in 2017, the total rose to 85% of companies reporting on ESG performance.
+In 2017, the total rose slightly to 85% of companies reporting on ESG performance;

-This chart presents the number of companies from each GICS* sector that do not publicly report on their sustainability opportunities, risks, strategies, actions, programs, and achievements between 2014 and 2017 -- implying no organized focus on corporate sustainability and ESG performance.
+The chart below presents the number of companies from each GICS* sector that do not publicly report on their sustainability opportunities, risks, strategies, actions, programs, and achievements between 2014 and 2018 -- implying no visible organized focus on corporate sustainability and ESG performance.

 Governance & Accountability Institute's research team of talented analyst interns made significant contributions to this study and we recognize and salute them here: